Shōya Nakajima: Porto

 On 5 July 2019, Porto announced an agreement with Al-Duhail for the acquisition of Nakajima's sports rights, in a €12 million transfer fee (50% of the player economic rights).
 He signed a five-year contract, keeping him contractually linked until 30 June 2024, with an €80 million release clause.

 Nakajima made his Porto debut on 13 August 2019 in the second leg of the UEFA Champions League third qualifying round away to Krasnodar, playing the full 90 minutes of a 3–2 loss that eliminated the team on the away goals rule.
 He scored his first goal on 19 December 2019, the only one of a home win over Santa Clara in the fifth round of the Taça de Portugal, his 17th appearance.

 On 16 January 2021, Nakajima joined Al Ain of the UAE Pro League on a six-month loan deal including an optional €40 million transfer clause.
 After his time in the Middle East was ended by a tibia break, on 25 August that year he returned on loan to Portimonense for a season.

 Antalyaspor

 Nakajima signed for Turkish club Antalyaspor in 2022.
 He made his debut on 18 September 2022 against Adana Demirspor, coming on the 59th minute only to be sent off in just 20 seconds after receiving a red card for a late sliding tackle.

 Urawa Red Diamonds

 On 25 July 2023, J1 League side Urawa Red Diamonds announced the signing of Nakajima.
 The duration of the contract was undisclosed.

+Return to Portimonense

+In August 2026, Nakajima returned to Portimonense, now in Liga Portugal 2.